Kailyn Lowry Reportedly Blindsided By Javi’s New Romance, Keeping Lincoln Away?

 It didn’t take long for Javi Marroquin to find a new girlfriend.
-The Teen Mom 2 recently confirmed that he is dating Madison Channing Walls — less than a year after his divorce from Kailyn Lowry.
+The Teen Mom 2 star recently confirmed that he is dating Madison Channing Walls — less than a year after his divorce from Kailyn Lowry.
 How did she react to the startling news?

 According to Radar Online, Walls confirmed that she is dating Marroquin.